Component Visibility

 ## **In Summary**

-Use the **When to Display Component** dropdown — **All Conditions Are Met**, **Any Condition Is Met**, or **Custom Logic Is Met** — to define when a component appears.
-Conditions can reference component attributes, variables, formulas, or `$Component.FormFactor`.
+Use the **When to Display Component** dropdown, **All Conditions Are Met**, **Any Condition Is Met**, or **Custom Logic Is Met**, to define when a component appears.
+Conditions can reference component attributes, variables, formulas, or `$Component.FormFactor`, and they compare against the value stored on the record rather than the label.
 This works on Lightning Pages and Experience Cloud sites alike.
 In Experience Cloud, visibility rules provide the fine-grained, condition-based control that Salesforce Audiences doesn't cover.

 ---